-Once three friends meet and go to the hotel and had tea and snacks.
-After having snacks, the waiter gives a bill of ₹100/- which was paid, but at the cash counter, the cashier found a mistake totalling ₹ 5/- so corrected the bill and return it to the waiter.
+Once three friends met and went to the hotel and had tea and snacks.
+After having snacks, the waiter gave a bill of ₹100/- which was paid, but at the cash counter, the cashier found a mistake totalling ₹5/- so corrected the bill and returned it to the waiter.

-The waiter thought that how three friends will share ₹5/-, so he kept ₹2/- with him and return ₹3/- to them.
+The waiter thought about how three friends will share ₹5/-, so he kept ₹2/- with him and returned ₹3/- to them.